Martina10000/Snakemake_trial/README.md

 ## Authors and acknowledgment
 The scripts are taken from the Seurat tutorial (https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) the only original work is the implementation into a snakmake pipeline.

-## License
-For open source projects, say how it is licensed.

-## Project status
-It's still ongoing